OpenID Connect Federation 1.0 client registration endpoint

 1. Explicit registration for federation clients

-Client applications must be registered with the Connect2id server before they can login end-users with OpenID Connect or receive OAuth 2.0 access tokens.
-This also applies to clients which are entities in a OpenID Connect federation.
+Client applications must be registered with the Connect2id server before they can login end-users with OpenID Connect or receive OAuth 2.0 tokens.
+This general rule also applies to clients that are entities in a OpenID Connect Federation 1.0.

 The registration in a federation can happen in two ways:

-explicit -- The OpenID relying party submits its signed entity statement containing metadata to this endpoint.
+• Explicit -- The OpenID relying party submits its signed entity configuration to this endpoint.

 2. The federation client registration endpoint URL

-the Connect2id server metadata and has this form:
+It is advertised in the federation_registration_endpoint server metadata and has this form:

 3. Web API overview